 Just west of the city centre, this remarkable hand-dug crater takes up almost as much land as the city’s modern business district.
 At 500-metres-wide, the Big Hole isn’t even the biggest hole in Kimberley, though it remains the city’s main attraction.
 The museum can either be accessed on foot or via a charmingly rickety tram that trundles back and forth from City Hall.

 After watching an informative film and seeing the displays (including a recreated nineteenth-century mineshaft, and a vault shimmering with genuine diamonds), the Big Hole itself is viewed from a suspended platform.
 And what a view it is, made all the more remarkable when you remember it was constructed by hand.

-For more Northern Cape news and inspiration, check out Experience Northern Cape and The Rough Guide to South Africa, Lesotho and Swaziland - both are veritable mines of diamond information that’ll help you plan your trip and make the most of your time on the Northern Cape’s (very) open, lesser-travelled roads.
+For more Northern Cape news and inspiration, check out Experience Northern Cape and The Rough Guide to South Africa, Lesotho and Swaziland Dropdown content - both are veritable mines of diamond information that’ll help you plan your trip and make the most of your time on the Northern Cape’s (very) open, lesser-travelled roads.